This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Brazil.

 Are there any tax incentives available for foreign lenders lending into your jurisdiction?

-Tax exemptions may apply to certain transactions in Brazil, such as those involving certificate of real estate receivables, long-term infrastructure debentures and investments made in investment funds to finance infrastructure projects.
+Tax exemptions may apply to certain transactions in Brazil, such as those involving certificates of real estate or agribusiness receivables, long-term infrastructure debentures and investments made in investment funds to finance infrastructure projects

 Is there a history in your jurisdiction of financing structures being challenged by tax authorities, and if so, can you give examples.

-There is no significant precedent case to be mentioned.
+There are no significant specific precedent cases to be mentioned.

 Do the courts in your jurisdiction generally give effect to the choice of other laws (in particular, English law) to govern the terms of any agreement entered into by a company incorporated in your jurisdiction?